Solidity support for Visual Studio code

 Using a different version of the solidity compiler

 Sometimes you may want to use a different compiler than the one provided.
-All the different versions of the solidity compiler can be found in this repository: You can find all the different versions in the solc-bin repository https://github.com/ethereum/solc-bin/tree/gh-pages/bin
+You can find all the different versions in the solc-bin repository https://binaries.soliditylang.org/

-Currently we support three ways supported to use a different version of the solidity compiler.
+Currently we support four ways supported to use a different version of the solidity compiler.
+Remote, Local, NodeModule and Embedded

-To compile using a remote version, you need to change the following user setting, with the version required, for example 'latest' or 'v0.4.3+commit.2353da71'
+You will need to change the following user setting, with the version required, for example

-If you don't have an internet connection, you can download the compiler and change your user settings to use this.
-The local file will be use instead of remote.
+If you want to keep a compiler version locally, you can download the compiler from https://binaries.soliditylang.org/ and change your user settings to use this.

 Npm / node installation